-We prioritize good corporate governance and a harmonious work environment for our employees.
+We prioritize ethical corporate governance and a harmonious work environment for our employees.
 This report also outlines our conflict resolution measures.

-Partnered with TESDA and LGUs to support 300+ women on Semirara Island

-Our businesses collaborate with a variety of stakehoalders on a regular basis to achieve organizational and sustainability objectives.
+Partnered with TESDA and LGUs to support 300+ women on Semirara Island Our businesses collaborate with a variety of stakeholders on a regular basis to achieve organizational and sustainability objectives.
 We partner with other businesses, academic institutions, professional organizations, local governments, and nongovernmental groups to improve our research, environmental, and other CSR projects.

-Our Approach to Environmental Stewardship
+Environmental Stewardship